Boehringer Ingelheim Fonds PhD Fellowships

-The Boehringer Ingelheim Fonds awards PhD fellowships to outstanding junior scientists (max. age: 27 years) who wish to pursue an ambitious PhD project of approximately 3 years in basic biomedical research in an internationally leading laboratory.
+The Boehringer Ingelheim Fonds awards PhD fellowships to outstanding junior scientists who wish to pursue an ambitious PhD project of approximately 3 years in basic biomedical research in an internationally leading laboratory.

 Value of Award

 The basic monthly stipend amounts to 1,650 euros.
 In the United Kingdom, a further 650 euros will be added to supplement living costs.
 The monthly stipend is initially granted for 2 years and that can be extended for up to another 12 months.
 Participation in international scientific conferences is also supported.
 In addition, fellowship holders are offered personal support, seminars to discuss their projects, communication training and alumni meetings, and thus can become part of a worldwide network.

 The Boehringer Ingelheim Fonds (BIF) awards PhD fellowships to European citizens working in Europe or overseas, and to non-European citizens pursuing their PhD project in Europe.

-The PhD project must be experimental, in the field of basic biomedical research and aimed at elucidating basic biological phenomena of human life and acquiring new scientific knowledge.
-For a survey on the range of topics, please refer to FUTURA, the international journal of the foundation.
+- The PhD project must be experimental, in the field of basic biomedical research and aimed at elucidating basic biological phenomena of human life and acquiring new scientific knowledge.
 Natural scientists should have been awarded their diploma, BSc, MSc or equivalent degree; physicians, veterinary surgeons and pharmacists should have passed their state examinations.

 - At the deadline, the applicant should not have been working on his/her project for more than 6 months.
 The beginning of the PhD project is considered by BIF to be: the date of the final examination (e.g. BSc, MSc, Diploma, DEA, Licenciatura, Laurea) on the official certificate if the applicant continues to work in the same research group or the month of arrival at the laboratory in which the PhD project is pursued if the applicant changes his/her research group.